jenkinsci/simple-queue-plugin/README.md

 Orders buildable items only, for that reason blocked items do NOT have an arrow.<br />
 ![Screenshot](images/queue_screenshot.png "Simple Queue screenshot")
 # Question & issues
+Javadoc & releases can be found on https://repo.jenkins-ci.org/releases/io/jenkins/plugins/simple-queue/ \
 As well as Jenkins core our plugin uses JIRA for reporting issues. https://issues.jenkins.io \
 If you want to read more about this plugin, Jenkins queue and plugin development help yourself with 44 pages long document in Czech language - https://github.com/otradovec/baka/blob/master/bakaText.pdf